• Skip to primary navigation

 Since laws now require the production of more energy-efficient light bulbs, standard incandescent bulbs are being phased out.
 But, you can still find specialty options (ex: chandelier bulbs).

-Compact Fluorescent (CFL)
+Compact Fluorescent (CFL Bulb)

 These energy-efficient light bulbs contain mercury-based gas that lights up when energy flows through the bulb and heats the gas.
 Although they take a little time to warm up and get bright, they last longer than incandescent light bulbs and use much less energy and about 75% less heat.